crunchy-devops/puppet-7/README.md

-# Puppet Server on Centos8
+# Puppet Training course

-## See Network Topology
+## See Network Topology for GCP
 ![Topology](screenshot/topology.png)

 <span style="color:red">if you are using Ubuntu 20.04 **go to USING_UBUNTU.md file**</span>